Why Supervision?

 Prior to qualifying as a counsellor:

-• Museum Educator, Volunteers’ Management in the Third Sector and in Community Engagement for the Fire Service and Ambulance Service
+• Stay-at-home-parent, Museum Educator, Volunteers’ Management in the Third Sector, Housing Support for people living with severe and enduring mental ill health and in Community Engagement for the Fire Service and Ambulance Service